 For more than 30 years, Wendy Stevens has built an illustrious career and business designing and producing metal handbags by hand.
 A devastating fire changed everything when her entire workshop—and years of templates she created—were destroyed.
 Stevens decided to learn AutoCAD LT and quickly realized the advantages of digital design with increased speed and accuracy for her handbags.

 Thirty years ago, the East Village in New York City was a decidedly grittier and more industrial place.
-With the combination of living there, hanging out with artists, and working in a nightclub, Wendy Stevens had an artistic inspiration: create handbags made out of sheet metal.
+With the combination of living there, hanging out with artists, and working in a nightclub, Wendy Stevens had an artistic inspiration: to create handbags made of sheet metal.

 It became readily apparent that it was time to embrace technology.
 Stevens enrolled in an AutoCAD LT online training class and went on to find other resources and help at a local university to learn the software.
 Within a year, she went from destroyed templates to completely digitized resources—and an entirely new approach to her business.

-“I was hand cutting the profiles of all these bags and then punching every single hole for rivets,” Stevens says.
-“I work in millimeters to get everything so precise.
-Before, the amount of time it took to cut and punch every rivet and hole was immense.
+“I was hand cutting the profiles of all these bags and then punching every single hole for rivets.
+I work in millimeters to get everything so precise.
+Before, the amount of time it punch every hole was immense.
 Now, once the design is created in AutoCAD LT and the photo tooling is made from the drawing, I can order the material from the etcher and receive the parts ready for fabrication.
 It is an incredibly efficient process.”

 Currently, Stevens is primarily selling direct to consumers and exhibiting at shows nationwide.
 With the large retail collapse due to the pandemic, she’s now focused on what she wants to design and make herself—and not necessarily for wholesalers.
 For her, it’s a fulfilling approach and the handbags are selling out.